netsensei/colada/_drafts/2014-05-19-An-introduction-to-integrating-AngularJS-with-Drupal.markdown

 I felt that a very introductory screencast that just focusses on the integration itself, would be a great addition.
 So, without further ado:

-<iframe width="560" height="315" src="//www.youtube.com/embed/HrnWHSr0gSA" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=p3zSQieBIe8" frameborder="0" allowfullscreen></iframe>

 The gist of this screencast:

-I'm building an app from scratch that displays three Drupal nodes.
-The data is exposed by Drupal via Views and [Views Datasource](https://drupal.org/project/views_datasource) modules while I use the [AngularJS](https://drupal.org/project/angularjs) module and [Grunt](http://gruntjs.com) to build a custom Angular app.
+I'm building an AngularJS app from scratch.
+The data is exposed by Drupal via Views and [Views Datasource](https://drupal.org/project/views_datasource) modules.
+I use the [AngularJS](https://drupal.org/project/angularjs) module and [Grunt](http://gruntjs.com) to build a custom app which displays a list of nodes.